-Courtney Floyd spent the first twenty-four years of her life in New Mexico where she learned to write in between tarantula turf wars and apocalyptic dust storms.
+Courtney Floyd grew up in New Mexico, where she learned to write in between tarantula turf wars and apocalyptic dust storms.
 She collects books, bones, and beetles – in no particular order of importance – and uses them in elaborate rituals to invoke her muses.
 Having escaped the desert, Courtney now lives in Oregon with her husband, her hellhound, and a chatty black cat who is definitely not plotting anything.

 Her work has appeared in Fireside Fiction Magazine and Tales of the Talisman.